WD-Scott/WordsofWar/README.md

 - ### `Modeling.ipynb`

 This Jupyter Notebook contains our code for the modeling experiments.
-We experiment with three models: (1) MLP, (2) gated RNN (LSTM), and (3) pre-trained transformer.
-After developing these models, we begin exploring various ways to perform interpretable learning to discern how the models differentiate the two classes.
+We experiment with three models: (1) MLP, (2) gated RNN (LSTM), and (3) the same second model but with Attention mechanisms.
+After developing these models, we use the third approach to begin exploring various ways to perform interpretable learning to discern how the model differentiates the two classes.
+Eventually, we will incorporate a fourth approach; a pre-trained transformer.
 </details>
 <br>
 <details>